-The sales to and purchases from related parties are made at terms equivalent to those that prevail in arm's length transactions.
+The transactions with related parties are made at prices approved by the management.
 Outstanding balances at the reporting date are unsecured and the settlement occurs in cash.
 There have been no guarantees provided or received for any related party receivables or payables.

-The Company has not recorded any impairment of receivables relating to amounts due from related parties as at 31 December 2018 and 31 December 2017.
+The Company has not recorded any impairment of receivables relating to amounts due from related parties as at 31 December 2019 and 31 December 2018.
 This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.